LifeShare University

 TIMELY REFERRAL CRITERIA* FOR ORGAN DONATION

-Report any patient immediately (within 1 hour) on a ventilator that meets any of the following clinical triggers:
+Report any patient immediately, within 60 minutes, on a ventilator that meets any of the following clinical triggers:

 • Brain death testing discussed, planned or initiated OR